yana-safonova/PatchWorkPlot/README.md

 Then, PatchWorkPlot takes the compiled configuration file and visualizes pairwise alignments of the IGH loci.
 The `--show-annot` option is used to illustrate positions of IGH genes predicted by IgDetective:

-`python PatchWorkPlot.py -o cats_IGH_configuration/config.csv -o cats_IGH_patchworkplot --show-annot`
+`python PatchWorkPlot.py -i cats_IGH_configuration/config.csv -o cats_IGH_patchworkplot --show-annot`

 ## Gallery
 | Annotation | Upper triangle | Lower triangle |